 Of note is that oats are about the highest in the fullness/satiety index/score.
 Steel cut oats, definitely not instant oats as they are lots more processed.
-Rolled oats without cooking are good as a cereal with plain yogurt and stevia leaf as a sweetener (see zero calorie sweeteners).
+Rolled oats, soaked for several hours, without cooking, are good as a cereal with plain yogurt and stevia leaf as a sweetener (see zero calorie sweeteners).

 The evolution of the nutrient composition of mammalian milks, Skibiel et al 20130729